AUTOMATED EMPLOYEE CHECK-IN TECHNOLOGY

 Lone worker-worn technology eliminates the drain on value delivered by your lone workers and and supervisors while dramatically increasing capability for rapid incident detection, employee locating and response management.

-Blackline’s lone worker monitoring devices and smartphone safety app provide a configurable check-in timer that confirms the employee’s well-being according to a regular schedule—and without degrading worker and supervisor productivity.
+Blackline’s lone worker monitoring devices and iOS / Android smartphone safety app provide a configurable check-in timer that confirms the employee’s well-being according to a regular schedule—and without degrading worker and supervisor productivity.

 Blackline’s work-alone devices offer employees a couple of options to check in.
 The first is responding to a check-in request—the Loner device uses an audible, visual and tactile local alarm to call for the employee to check in.
 Checking in easy and quick—with the simple press inward of the red emergency latch—an action that can be performed confidently without looking.